pgorman/dangerjaunt/minirules.md

 The polymorphed creature gains all the abilities of the new form, but keeps its own mind and hit points.
 This transformation lasts until dispelled.

-Polymorph Self gives the caster the form and attributes (use of wings, for example) of any object or creature, but not its hit points or combat abilities.
+Polymorph Self gives the magic-user the form and attributes (use of wings, for example) of any object or creature, but not its hit points or combat abilities.
 This lasts for one hour plus one additional hour for each caster level.

 #### 7. Wall of Fire or Wall of Ice ####